A Framework for Palliative Care

 • A clinician's perspective from both sides

-by drhealth, almost 6 years ago
+by drhealth, over 6 years ago

 I have been working in palliative care for many years and am fortunate to live in a community where access to palliative care for the most part is fantastic.
 That being said, and despite being a palliative care clinician, I was never able to access palliative care services for my mother in-law as she was followed by a liver specialist who didn't believe she was an appropriate candidate.
 I never was able to advocate for this before she died.
 We need to get beyond the debate and stigma and ensure that every individual is automatically connected with a palliative approach...
 Continue reading